 But we identified one major high street bank which did not amend its rates to customers until the Monday following the vote.
 They were still working with paper rates and needed a manual intervention to update their rates.

 This meant that any 'savvy' customer changing £20,000 to US Dollars would have received $2,000 more than from banks who reacted quickly to the news.

 Another money transfer provider suspended transactions for 48 hours as they waited to see how currency volatility played out.

 Although Brexit was a unique event it helped once more highlight the continued lethargy of some large financial organisations to really understand how to compete in the international money transfer market space.

-At Consumer Intelligence we benchmark international transfer rates on a daily basis.
+At Consumer Intelligence we do foreign exchange benchmarking on a daily basis.
 We view thousands of transactions every day and our customers use that insight to see who offers the best rates and fees and how they compare to competitors.